 - BAC of 0.04% or higher, when a passenger for hire is in the vehicle at the time of the offense.

 The amount of alcohol needed to reach these BAC levels is different for everyone due to individual factors like sex and weight.
 You can calculate your estimated safe driving levels using the chart below.

 After you are detained or arrested for a DUI, the DMV can take administrative action against your driving privileges, and the court may take a separate action for the same offense.
 The DMV’s action is related only to your driving privilege, while the court’s action may involve a fine, jail time, delay of the driver’s license, and completion of a DUI program.
 When notified of a DUI conviction by the court, the DMV will take additional action to suspend or revoke your driving privilege.

-As your Los Angeles criminal defense attorney, the Law Office of Christopher Chaney will stand by your side throughout each essential court appearance to ensure that your rights are protected.
+As your Van Nuys criminal defense attorney, the Law Office of Christopher Chaney will stand by your side throughout each essential court appearance to ensure that your rights are protected.